jefftranter/6800/sbc/software/README.md

 compared to other BASICs (e.g. integer math only, no string variables).

-It must be loaded as a RUN file into RAM from the Fantom II (ACIA) monitor.
-Run from address 0100.
+Run from address C000 from the Fantom II (ACIA) monitor or the front panel using: RESET DO C000.

 The MONITOR command jumps to the Fantom II monitor.
 A running program can be interrupted with Control-C.